Does Wells Fargo (WFC) Pay a Dividend? (2026)

 The bottom line on the WFC dividend

-Wells Fargo (WFC) pays an approximate ~2.1%, paid quarterly dividend, so it offers some income but is held mostly for total return, not yield.
+Wells Fargo (WFC) pays about 2.31%, or roughly $2.00 per share a year.
+At that level the dividend is a modest supplement rather than the reason to own it: the case rests on total return.
 For the full picture see the WFC guide.
 Walnut can show how WFC fits your real portfolio.
 It is not an investment adviser.

 FAQ